grafana/grafana/docs/sources/panels-visualizations/visualizations/news/index.md

 ### Show image

-Controls if the news social image is to be displayed beside the text content.
+Controls if the news social image is displayed beside the text content.